Policy on exempting interested persons from the dissident proxy solicitation requirements – Canada Business Corporations Act, subsection 151(1)

 Conditions for issuing an exemption

-Where a partial exemption is granted, the Director may find it appropriate to spell out, in the exemption decision, the core information to be included in the document that the dissident will send to solicited shareholders.
+Where a partial exemption is granted, the Director may find it appropriate to spell out, in the exemption decision, the core information to be included in the document that the applicant will send to solicited shareholders.

 When an application to the Director is not necessary